-To protect your wealth with maximum security, storing your bullion should have both domestic and offshore components.
+To protect your investment with maximum security, storing physical bullion should have both domestic and foreign components.

 Holding physical bullion outside your home country helps in the protection of your savings from any government entity that may choose to look into your finances.

 Furthermore, trust and confidence in the banking system where most people once had secured their bullion in a safe deposit box have been greatly eroded.

 Considering that all banks are plugged into the global financial system, means banks are subject to arbitrary government controls and regulations.

-The safety you get from precious metals bullion comes from its total independence from the financial system and using a bank's safe deposit box compromises that safety.
+The safety you get from precious metals bullion comes from its independence from the financial system and in many cases using a bank's safe deposit box compromises that safety.

 This is why privately held, Vault Storage of Bullion makes sense and why it should not be over-looked as a viable option for Diversifying your storage options with your precious metal physical bullion investments.